Currently available for £599.00 from Sweatband.com

 With a monster 14kg flywheel and high-quality internal components, the EB-2100 provides a really smooth and really quiet workout.
 It’s clearly very robust and really does feel like it’s been designed to last a very long time.
 With a footprint of 138cm x 57cm this is not a small bike but it’s certainly well suited to a family environment with multiple users and has clearly been designed with heavy use in mind.
 The addition of a water bottle holder and additional accessory compartments on the front post is a nice feature as well.

-At the current offer price of £599.00 the EB-2100 is great value and is serious competition for the likes of Sole and Spirit Fitness.
+At the current offer price of £599 the EB-2100 is exceptional value and is very serious competition for the more premium brands such as Life Fitness – this is a premium bike at a fraction of the cost.
 If it turns out to be as truly robust as it felt during our tests we’d say that it’s probably the best value for bike in the price range and is ideal if you are going to be putting your home equipment to serious, sustained and hard use.

-The DKN EB-2100 has clearly been produced for those needing a bike that's got to put up with some serious use.
-While it's not small, therein lies its strength.
-This is a bike that genuinely wouldn't look out of place in a gym environment.
-In a home setting, this bike should last for years and is suitable for large families or fitness fanatics.
-At the current discounted price of £599.00 it's a serious competitor to the likes of Sole and Spirit.
+The EB-2100i is a serious exercise bike aimed at demanding users.
+Whilst it's not small, therein lies its strength: This is a bike that genuinely wouldn't look out of place in a gym environment.
+In a home setting, this bike should last for years and is suitable for large families, fitness fanatics or the solo exercisers looking for a more luxury experience burning the calories!
+At the current price point, it blows its competition from the likes of Life Fitness for premium exercise bikes out of the water and is very easy to recommend!

 DKN EB-2100i Specifications